 Unlimited WTA bus service

-Beginning winter quarter 2017, Orca Cards will include unlimited, pre-paid access to local bus service for currently enrolled WCC students as a result of the student-initiated, student-approved fee of $20 per quarter.
+As of winter quarter 2017, Orca Cards include unlimited, pre-paid access to local bus service for currently enrolled WCC students as a result of the student-initiated, student-approved fee of $20 per quarter.
 Students overwhelmingly supported this initiative, saving Whatcom students 50% on comparable bus passes each quarter.

 What damages an Orca Card?